QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/_index.md

 | Windows | Clang 9.0.0 with MSVC-like command-line | x64 |

 {{% notice warning %}}
-The Qrypt Security Linux SDK v0.5.1 is compatible with CentOS 7 only.
+The Qrypt Security Linux SDK v0.5.2 and earlier is compatible with CentOS 7 only.
 The next release will migrate compatibility to modern versions of Fedora and Ubuntu.
 {{% /notice %}}

 ## Sample Code